-NCAA Championship hosts and local organizing committees are welcome to build a city specific microsite to house local information regarding things-to-do, travel tips, restaurants, volunteer info, etc. The primary purpose of the microsite should welcome fans enhance their experience in preparation for traveling to your city.
-The following information should assist you with the creation of a local microsite.
+NCAA Championship hosts and LOCs are welcome to build a city specific microsite to house local information regarding things-to-do, travel tips, restaurants, volunteer info, etc. The primary purpose of the microsite should welcome fans and enhance their experience in preparation for traveling to the host city.
+The following information should help with the creation of a local microsite.

-NOTE: The URL for your microsite should not be promoted and will be linked directly through ncaa.com.
+NOTE: The URL for the microsite should not be promoted and will be linked directly through ncaa.com.
 It should be clean of all corporate marks.
-Additionally, the information provided on your localized site should not duplicate any information available on ncaa.com.
+Additionally, the information provided on the localized site should not duplicate any information available on ncaa.com.